About Us

 Jim holds a Master of Business Administration from the Amos Tuck School at Dartmouth College and a Bachelor of Industrial & Systems Engineering from the Georgia Institute of Technology.
 He is an inductee into the Georgia Tech Academy of Outstanding Engineering Alumni and its Council of Outstanding Young Engineering Alumni, and a recipient of the 2007 Dartmouth College Martin Luther King Jr. Award for significant contribution to social justice.
 Jim is based in Boulder, Colorado.

-• Daniel Chalfen
+• Daniel J. Chalfen

 FOUNDER & PRODUCER